 Main Subheading

-To truly understand why interneurons are the most common type of neuron, it's helpful to consider the intricate workings of the nervous system.
+To truly understand why interneurons are the most common type of neuron, it's helpful to consider the detailed workings of the nervous system.
 Think of it as a sophisticated communication network, where information travels as electrical and chemical signals.
 This network relies on three main types of neurons: sensory neurons, motor neurons, and interneurons.
 Sensory neurons are responsible for detecting stimuli from the environment, such as touch, light, or sound, and transmitting this information to the central nervous system (CNS), which consists of the brain and spinal cord.
 Motor neurons, on the other hand, carry signals from the CNS to muscles and glands, initiating actions and responses.

 Comprehensive Overview